cdelker/schemdraw/docs/elements/dsp.rst

     import schemdraw
     from schemdraw import dsp

-Signal processing elements can be drawn by importing the :py:mod:`dsp` module:
+Signal processing elements can be drawn by importing the :py:mod:`schemdraw.dsp.dsp` module:

 .. code-block:: python